ratmod/ratmod.github.io/docs/callvote-reference.md

 throughwalls | Enable/Disable damage through walls and floors. unmute | Unmute the spectators. vampire | Enable/Disable vampire mode. - description?

+## The Team Queue System

+There is now a queue system available for team-based modes.
+The intention of this system is to make sure the teams have equal numbers.
+It only allows people to join in pairs, which ensures that joining players cannot create unequal teams.

+This is not yet on by default and it is a vote: `\cv custom queues`

+- All people waiting in queue will be shown on the scoreboard.
+Red "queue" text means the player is waiting to join the red team.
+Blue text for blue team.
+White text is for those who auto-joined.
+- All people waiting in queue will be spectating the game and will have a message on their screen "Waiting to join team (red/blue)

+### Joining Games
+When the queue system is turned on, this is how it handles a few common situations:

+#### Situation: A player wants to be ready to play...
+A good way to indicate that you want to play is just to join.
+Other spectators can then see on the scoreboard that you want to play and which team you want to join.
+As soon as someone else joins the opposite team or auto-join, you will enter the game.

+#### Situation: spectators want to join the game...
+- If someone from spectators tries to join a team, they will go into the queue.
+- For example, Player A joins red and is in queue for red.
+When Player B joins blue, they will both be added to the game.
+- If Player B accidentally joins red, both players will be in the queue for the red team.
+Without the queue system, both players would be on team red and team red would win!

+### Balancing
+In addition to the queues, the vote also enables a re-balancing system that makes sure the teams have equal numbers of players even if players leave during the game:

+#### Situation: A player leaves a team...
+- If the teams become unequal because one or more of the players leave, then the game will equalize the player numbers.
+The server will wait for a few moments before taking action.
+- In XTERM/CA this balancing will happen after the current round is finished.
+In CTF it will happen after a few moments.
+The server will also display messages in the console and on the screen that this will happen.
+- Who is put into the queue?
+The last player who joined will be put back into his team's queue.
+In the case that all players joined at the same time it will be the one with the lowest score.

+#### Situation: Two players want to switch teams
+- The queue system makes it easier to handle players switching to opposite teams.
+- Player A switches from blue to red and will be in the red queue.
+If someone doesn't switch very soon from red to blue, the server will equalize the number of players - moving a red player to the queue.